[The following is a guest post by Andrew Foxwell.]

 Now let’s get a bit more intense.

-If you’re running advertising campaigns to sell something to customers via Facebook, you’re likely using the Facebook conversion pixel, which Jon has spoken about a lot.
+If you’re running advertising The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. to sell something to customers via Facebook, you’re likely using the Facebook conversion pixel, which Jon has spoken about a lot.
 If you’re not, then get to it!

-Outside of the Facebook Pixel, the second most important thing to close the tracking gap is ensuring that you’ve got your ads tagged with the proper UTM parameters from Google.
+Outside of the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads., the second most important thing to close the tracking gap is ensuring that you’ve got your ads tagged with the proper UTM parameters from Google.
 UTM parameters are simply tags that you add to a URL.
 When someone clicks on a URL with UTM parameters, those tags are sent back to your Google Analytics for tracking.

 So, instead of just seeing what traffic came to your site, you can separate between source and break it down by medium.

 So, you see something like this:

 Notice all the different structures in there?
 That’s because we’ve used the Google UTM builder, which is found HERE.